 Children of eligible members may participate in the GLCA Tuition Exchange if they are eligible for full tuition waivers at Kenyon.
 This program is not available to employees themselves, their spouses, or their domestic partners.

-In addition to Kenyon, the following colleges and universities participate in the GLCA Tuition Exchange: Albion, Allegheny, Antioch, Beloit , Denison, DePauw, Earlham, Grinnell, Hope, Kalamazoo, Oberlin, Ohio Wesleyan, Wabash, Wittenberg, and Wooster.
-Application for the exchange must be made through the Kenyon Controller's office and the admissions office of the desired college.
+In addition to Kenyon, the following colleges and universities participate in the GLCA Tuition Exchange: Albion, Allegheny, Antioch, Beloit, Denison, DePauw, Earlham, Grinnell, Hope, Kalamazoo, Oberlin, Ohio Wesleyan, Wabash, Willamette, Wittenberg and Wooster.
+Application for the exchange must be made through the Kenyon Comptroller's office and the admissions office of the desired college.
 Applicants are admitted by the regular procedures used by each of the colleges.

 Under this program, each participant's family will pay a fee equal to 15 percent of the GLCA mean tuition.
 This fee will be billed by and paid to the college that the participating child is attending.